pdil/usmap/README.md

 You can also read the vignettes online at the following links:
 * [Introduction](https://cran.r-project.org/package=usmap/vignettes/introduction.html)
 * [Mapping the US](https://cran.r-project.org/package=usmap/vignettes/mapping.html)

+For further help with this package, open an [issue](https://github.com/pdil/usmap/issues) or ask a question on Stackoverflow with the [usmap tag](https://stackoverflow.com/questions/tagged/usmap).

 ## Features
 * Obtain map with certain region breakdown